ibm-cloud-docs/containers/cs_storage_vpc_block_driver.md

 ## Creating the {{site.data.keyword.block_storage_is_short}} driver deployment
 {: #vpc-block-um-deploy-cm}

 Select the {{site.data.keyword.block_storage_is_short}} driver configmap that matches the operating system of your worker nodes.
-When you create the deployment in your cluster, the {site.data.keyword.block_storage_is_short}} driver and storage classes are installed.
+When you create the deployment in your cluster, the {{site.data.keyword.block_storage_is_short}} driver and storage classes are installed.
 {: shortdesc}

 1. Save one of the following YAML configurations to a file on your local machine called `configmap.yaml`.
 Select the configmap based on your cluster operating system.